 IRA Charitable Rollover Gifts Permanently Extended

-Use Your Traditional IRA to Make Your Charitable Gifts in 2016
+Use Your Traditional IRA to Make Your Charitable Gifts

-The IRA Charitable Rollover provides you with an excellent opportunity to make a gifts during your lifetime from an asset that would be subject to multiple levels of taxation if it remained in your taxable estate.
+The IRA Charitable Rollover provides you with an excellent opportunity to make a gift during your lifetime from an asset that would be subject to multiple levels of taxation if it remained in your taxable estate.

 Benefits — qualified charitable distributions